Nicolakorff/PdfChatBotAssistant/README.md

 **Try it!!** https://pdfchatbotassistant.streamlit.app/

 This is a chatbot assistant that allows you to converse with a chatbot about the content of your PDF files.
 Simply upload your PDFs, it processes the content, and then you can ask it any questions about the information contained within.
 I must say the answers are not what expected, but I love them profoundly.
 They make me think and laugh.
+I love it!
 Still learning what each model can do.

 ## Key Features